rcasady616/Webdriver-Via-CSharp/source/exercise-1.rst

 ================================================================
 Exercise 1 - Creating a first WebDriver project
 ================================================================
 If you already know Visual Studio and how to create a C# project you can move on to the next exercise otherwise the steps below will outline how to create a project and add the needed references for using Selenium WebDriver.
 You are going to create a folder where all your work from these exercises will be saved

+.. admonition:: Goals

+  + Create and execute your first program that uses Selenium WebDriver
+  + Understand the basics of WebDriver

 1. Creating a Solution for the Exercises
 ----------------------------------------